Last Updated on March 22, 2023 by Jorian

 Tap The Pump

-Use a screwdriver or another suitable tool, and gently tap on the pump a few times.
-This can help dislodge any debris or blockage that might be causing the issue.
+You can gently tap on the pump with a screwdriver or a similar tool.
+This action might dislodge any debris or blockage causing the problem.

-Once you’ve tapped the pump.
-Power the Keurig back on, select your desired size and press the brew button.
-If the machine successfully starts brewing without shutting off, you’ve successfully fixed the issue.
+After tapping the pump, turn the Keurig on, choose your cup size, and press the brew button.
+If the machine brews without shutting off, you have successfully resolved the issue.

 Your Keurig Needs To Be Descaled